 There is this defining moment in Star Trek episodes.
-Something flashes on the bridge, accompanied by camera shake, and a white puff of smoke.
+Something flashes on the bridge.
+The camera shakes, and a console goes up in a puff of white smoke.
 A redshirt dives off to his doom, and sirens start blaring.
-It’s the bit where the captain shows his mettle, and leads the crew to Victory.
+The evil nemesis of the day is threatening the lives of our beloved crew.
+It’s the bit where the captain shows his mettle, and leads them to Victory.

 This is the bit where Kirk gives them both barrels.
 Picard reminisces about sexing up the alien’s sister in his vineyard, and flashes back to a detail that reunites the two cultures peacefully.
 Sisko wishes he had engines.
 Janeway just looks sternly vulnerable until one of the men on the bridge does something about the whole mess.
 And you?
 What would you do?
 FTL lets you answer that question, a hundred bajillion times over.